bliind/new-jarvis-bot/features.md

 - ForumCog:
   - Auto pin OP on thread creation
   - Alliance recruitment post format check
+  - A slash command for updating the message upon alliance recruitment formatting mismatch

 - MemberCog:
   - Gives server members a role after a specified amount of hours on the server